We are committed to helping you find your professional calling—that’s why we offer liberal arts & professional studies programs.

-Drawing on the foundation of the Humanities and Fine Arts core, this emphasis offers Intermediate Spanish 1 and 2, Advanced Conversation and Grammar, and a Survey of Spanish, or Spanish-American Lit, along with a choice of International Relations or Ethnic and Minority Relations.
+Drawing on the foundation of the Liberal Arts core, this emphasis offers Intermediate Spanish 1 and 2, Advanced Conversation and Grammar, and a Survey of Spanish, or Spanish-American Lit, along with a choice of International Relations or Ethnic and Minority Relations.

 Building on the broad foundations of the Liberal Studies major, studies are concentrated in Intermediate Spanish 1 & 2 and 6 units of your choice in Advanced Conversation, Advanced Grammar/Reading, Survey of Spanish Literature, or Survey of Spanish American Literature.

 Train for management and leadership positions in administration and fitness management with professional sports teams, intercollegiate and intramural athletics, recreation programs at colleges and universities, and amateur athletic organizations.